MariusHull/notes-de-frais/README.md

 ## Application start-up :
 To run this app, once you've gotten all off the files : (be sure that mongoDB is running with the command "$mongod")
-1. Go to the NDF/ folder with command : `cd notes-de-frais/NDF/`
+1. Go to the NDF/ folder with command : `$cd notes-de-frais/NDF/`
 2. Run the command `$ng serve --open`
-3. Open another instance of terminal and go to the folder NDFback/ with command `cd notes-de-frais/NDFback/`
+3. Open another instance of terminal and go to the folder NDFback/ with command `$cd notes-de-frais/NDFback/`
 4. Run the command `$npm start`
 5. Open your browser and navigate to the adress : [http://localhost:4200/home](http://localhost:4200/home)